charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 clprolf requires an object mindset and a desire to add helpful extra information on the used objects.
 We keep flexibility with "indef_obj"(indefinite object), like a traditional oo object.

+### CLEARLY DEFINED WAY OF SEEING THINGS

+Traditionally, we use to write code as if we were the computer.
+With computer as workers, for example, we talk about what He is doing, and not what I am doing.
+So object roles clearly define the way of seeing the execution of the algorithms.
+This could make programming more human-like and interesting.

 ### THE clprolf CLASSES

 Instead of "class", we use the following keywords: